Arsenal on this day in history. The March Files.

 8 March 1952: Luton 2 Arsenal 3.
 FA Cup round 6.
 Arsenal had scored 15 goals in four matches thus far on the road to Wembley.
 Cox 2, and Milton got the goals.

 8 March 1958: Arsenal 5 Chelsea 4.
-David Herd scored a hat trick in front of 41,570 turn up.
+David Herd scored a hat trick in front of 41,570 fans.
 This was the third in a run of four games which generated 28 goals.
 DR Clapton and Jimmy Bloomfield got the other Arsenal goals on this occasion.

 8 March 1972: Ajax 2 Arsenal 1.
 European Cup 3rd round 1st leg.
 It came after two battles with Derby in the cup (both drawn) and a defeat in the league to Manchester City.